• Double-bridge static cone penetrometer

 xx.x xx.xx xxx.x

-The curve shows that pressing the "S" key will display the screen as illustrated: (Pressing the "S" key toggles between them) (The curve displays data from the cone tip at a depth of 6 meters).
+The curve shows that pressing the “S” key will display the screen as shown in the figure: (Press the “S” key to switch between them.)
+(The curve displays data from the cone tip at a depth of 6 meters.)

 H: XX.
 X XX.
 XX MPa